bboettcher3/Project-Digital-Donut/3D-Models/3D_Facial_Geometry_Reconstruction_Using_Patch_Database.md

 **Using overlapping patching to get more accurate model**

 Faces can be hard to get a detailed model of due to different normals and way light bounces.
 By having just patches of 50pixel x 50pixel there is a great increase in the accuracy from scanning the face and building a model with it.
+This is helpful as you don't need extra information about the face compared to other algorithms.